Accurately labeled data is essential to successful machine learning, and computer vision is no exception.

 Labeling Best Practices

 When labeling images, there are a few tips to bear in mind.
 Note that these tips are generally true, but can alter based on the context of your problem.
+Be sure to read our full deep dive on labeling best practices.

 - Label around the entirety of an object.
 It is best to include a little bit of non-object buffer than it is to exclude a portion of the object with a rectangular label.
 So, aim to have boxes that tightly mirror the objects you want to label, but do not cut off part of the objects.
 Your model will understand edges far better this way.